alexmkv01/Predicting_House_Prices/README.md

 search over a pre-defined search space using **`GridSearchCV`** (a technique that exhaustively tries every combination of parameters with cross-validation).

 ## Evaluation ##
-We have evaluated the performance of our model using root mean squared error (RMSE) r2 score, and mean absolute difference (MAD) metrics on the test data.
+We have evaluated the performance of our model using root mean squared error (RMSE), r2 score, and mean absolute difference (MAD) metrics on the test data.
+Further information and justification is outlined in the report.

 ## Running the Code ##
 Simply run the python file, making sure that the "housing.csv" file is in saved in the same local directory.